 From the silent movie classic Metropolis to sci-fi hits like The Matrix, famous movie computers have played significant roles on the silver screen.
-Indeed, computers are so prominent in movies any science fiction fan have their own favorites.
-However, except for a chosen few, one could easily miss someone’s favorite.
+Indeed, computers are so prominent in movies that any science fiction fan has their favorites.
+However, one could easily miss someone’s favorite except for a chosen few.
 As a result, any list can become a source of criticism.
 Nevertheless, here is an attempt to pay homage to more than just 10 of the best.
 And with it is an incomplete and growing guide to the most famous movie computers and their names.

 An Incomplete List Of Famous Movie Computers & Computer Names